-Convergence.
-The compliance checks reveal an allowed relation between the implemented components.
-Convergence indicates that the implementation is compliant with the planned architecture.
-In the context of the mappings, convergence means that the user has accepted a suggested mapping or has manually defined a mapping.
+Convergence In the context of the mappings, convergence means that the user has accepted a suggested mapping or has manually defined a mapping.
 In the context of security properties, convergence means that a planned security contract is implemented at the correct location and no leaks have been detected by a data flow analyzer.

-Divergence.
-The compliance checks reveal a relation between the implemented components that is not allowed.
-In other words, the implementation diverges and is therefore not compliant to the planned architecture.
-In this work, divergence means that there are flows of assets in the implementation which have not been defined in a DFD.
-We look for elements that relate to existing mappings to find the relative parts of the implementation.
+Divergence We refer to divergence when there are flows of assets in the mapped implementation which have not been defined in a DFD.
 In the context of security properties, we identify divergence when (i) there exists an implemented data flow which does not comply with the specified security contracts of the process node, or (ii) the analysis with a state-of-the-art data flow analyzer reports a leak of potentially confidential information.

+Fig. 4 Semi-automated mappings approach (Sect.
+3) and security compliance checks (Sect.
+4)

-Absence.
-The compliance checks reveal a relation between design-level components that were not implemented.
-Absence indicates that the source code is not compliant with the planned architecture due to a missing implementation.
-In the context of the mappings, absence means that the user finished using our approach, but there are still design-level elements that have not been mapped.
+Absence In the context of the mappings, absence means that the user finished using our approach, but there are still designlevel elements that have not been mapped.
 In the context of the security properties, absence means that the SecDFD contracts have not been implemented.